-In this webinar, Dr. Ghaemi will overview the use of antidepressant medication in the treatment of bipolar depression, incorporating insights from the latest research.
+In this webinar, Dr. Ghaemi will overview the use of antidepressant medication in the treatment of bipolar depression.

 When: April 5th, 2017 10 - 11am (PST)